 Accept Medical Care at the Accident Scene

 When the emergency medical response team arrives, have them do a full evaluation even if you feel fine.
 Your adrenaline could mask any pain you feel, even masking the symptoms of life-threatening conditions.
-A medical professional can identify if you have any injuries and render the appropriate care.
+A medical professional can identify if you have any severe injuries and render the appropriate care.
 Accepting medical care at the accident scene could serve as the groundwork for your injury case.

 Obtain the Contact Information of the Other Drivers Involved